This is the iconic Camino de Santiago French Way route, extending 480 miles / 770 km, from the French Pyrenees to Santiago de Compostela in Galicia.

 The superb medieval Cathedral is a Unesco World Heritage Site and holds the shrine of hero-soldier El Cid.
 Once the capital of the Kingdom of Castile with 35 hospitals for pilgrims, Burgos has so much to delight the Camino traveller.
 A perfect place to enjoy a rest day, see the sights and enjoy the local cuisine of oven roast lamb, black pudding, cheeses and tapas.

 This is the vast, lonely plain of Castile-Leon province – with big skies and huge arable fields changing colour with the seasons.
-It stretches well over 200km from Burgos towards Astorga and is dotted with welcoming villages, each one an oasis for a weary pilgrim – Hontanas, Hornillos Del Camino, Castrojeriz, Carrion de Los Condes.
-We do not recommend walking here in high summer unless you are accustomed to temperatures in excess of 35-40 degrees Celcius, as the sun beats down with no shade or cover.
+It stretches well over 200 km from Burgos towards Astorga and is dotted with welcoming villages, each one an oasis for a weary pilgrim — Hontanas, Hornillos Del Camino, Castrojeriz, Carrion de Los Condes.
+We do not recommend walking here in high summer unless you are accustomed to temperatures in excess of 35-40 degrees Celsius, as the sun beats down with no shade or cover.
 But in spring and autumn, this is an atmospheric place, rural, empty and with a haunting beauty of its own.

 Roman walls surround about half the historic city, if you follow them around the outside from the Basilica de San Isidoro, they will take you back to the east façade of the cathedral.
-The Barrio Humedo in the historic centre is the place to spend an evening sampling the copious tapas and excellent local wines – forget dinner.
-Convento de San Marcos, once a convent hospital for pilgrims, is now a luxury Parador.
-Take a close look at the statues & medallions on the Plateresque-style façade, many of which represent Saint James.
+The Barrio Humedo in the historic centre is the place to spend an evening sampling the copious tapas and excellent local wines — forget dinner.

 A very attractive city with Roman and Arab roots, a superb medieval Cathedral and fantastical Episcopalian Place designed by Gaudi.
-The gastronomy here is rich – look for Cocido maragato, cecina , thick hot chocolate and various desserts, sweets, magnificent mantecadas and pastries.
+The gastronomy here is rich — look for Cocido maragato, cecina , thick hot chocolate and various desserts, sweets, magnificent mantecadas, and pastries.

 A hilly stage takes you over the Cantabrian Mountains after Astorga, through Rabanal Del Camino and from here the climb starts the ‘Iron Cross’ near Foncebaddon (1520m).
-The famous Cruz Ferro / ‘Iron Cross’ monument is where pilgrims unburdened themselves of any stones they’ve carried.
+The famous Cruz Ferro / ‘Iron Cross’ monument is where pilgrims unburden themselves of any stones they’ve carried.
 It’s an interesting spot with many mementoes of different sorts.

-Home to the Grand Castle of the Knight’s Templar – the semi-mystical order that once protected Pilgrims on the Camino and the Holy Land.
+Home to the Grand Castle of the Knights Templar — the semi-mystical order that once protected Pilgrims on the Camino and the Holy Land.
 It’s been restored and opened to the public.

-From Villafranca del Bierzo, a delightful town at the foot of the hills you have a challenging climb up to O’Cebreiro at 1300m.
+From Villafranca del Bierzo, a delightful town at the foot of the hills, you have a challenging climb up to O’Cebreiro at 1300m.
 It’s the steepest ascent of the Camino, often taken in 2 stages.
-This tiny hilltop hamlet is a time-capsule, with stone built, thatched roundhouses – you feel like you’ve gone back to Celtic times.
+This tiny hilltop hamlet is a time-capsule, with stone built, thatched roundhouses — you feel like you’ve gone back to Celtic times.
 The ancient church of Santa Maria da la Real dates from 836.

 Dating back to the 6th century, the monastery of San Julian de Samos, began as a community of hermits who gradually built the monastery.
 Razed by fire and rebuilt several times, it has been Benedictine since the 12th century and combines Romanesque, Gothic, Renaissance and Baroque styles.
 It’s a quiet, contemplative place to visit, on a variant path from Triacastela to Sarria, with fewer pilgrims making the detour here.